mccanne/zq/docs/language/README.md

 a key goal of Zed is to support a superset of the data query language (DQL) portion of ANSI SQL.
 For example, the above query can also be written in Zed as
 ```
-SELECT count(), id
+SELECT count(), color
-WHERE match(hello) AND ipsrc in 128.32.0.0/16
+WHERE match(hello) AND price > 1000
-GROUP BY id
+GROUP BY color
 HAVING count > 1000
 ORDER BY count
 ```
 and, of course, the SQL and Zed forms can be mixed and matched:
 ```
-SELECT count(), id
+SELECT count(), color
 WHERE match(widget) AND ipsrc in 192.168.0.0/16
-GROUP BY id
+GROUP BY color
 | count > 1000 | sort count
 ```
-While this hybrid capability of Zed is easy to question, the goal here is to  have the best of both worlds: simple and easy interactive workflow UX of Zed combined with the precision and familiarity of SQL.
+While this hybrid capability of Zed may seem questionable, our goal here is to have the best of both worlds: the easy interactive workflow of Zed combined with the ubiquity and familiarity of SQL.

-Moreover, the Zed data model
-is based on a heterogenous sequence of arbitrarily typed semi-structured records and the Zed language is a better fit here compared to SQL.
+And because the Zed data model is based on a heterogenous sequence of arbitrarily typed semi-structured records, the Zed language is often better fit here compared to SQL.
 For example, an aggregation that operates on heterogeneous data might look like this:
 ```
+not ipsrc in 192.168.0.0/16
-bytes := sum(src_bytes + dst_bytes),
+| bytes := sum(src_bytes + dst_bytes),
   maxdur := max(duration),
   valid := or(status != "ok")
      by ipsrc, ipdst
 ```
-This computes the aggregation over all records that have the `ipsrc` and `ipdst` fields where some record have a `status` field, other record have a `duration` field and yet other record have `src_bytes` and `dst_bytes` fields.
+This filters out records in with `ipsrc` in network 192.168 and computes the aggregation over all such records that have the `ipsrc` and `ipdst` fields where some record have a `status` field, other record have a `duration` field and yet other record have `src_bytes` and `dst_bytes` fields.
 Because Zed is more relaxed than SQL,